RobertMyles/tidyRSS/cran-comments.md

 # v2.0.2

-Updates tidyRSS to be compatible with dplyr 1.0.0.
+Updates tidyRSS to be compatible with dplyr 1.0.0, along with some minor bugfixes and improvements.

 ## Test environments